arkivanov/Decompose/docs/getting-started/quick-start.md

 struct RootView: View {
     private let root: RootComponent

-    @ObservedObject
-    private var childStack: ObservableValue<ChildStack<AnyObject, RootComponentChild>>

-    private var activeChild: RootComponentChild { childStack.value.active.instance }

     init(_ root: RootComponent) {
         self.root = root
-        childStack = ObservableValue(root.childStack)
     }

     var body: some View {
+        StackView(
+            stackValue: StateValue(root.stack),
+            getTitle: {
+                switch $0 {
+                case is RootComponentChild.ListChild: "List"
+                case is RootComponentChild.DetailsChild: "Details"
+                default: ""
+                }
+            },
+            onBack: counters.onBackClicked,
+            childContent: {
-        switch activeChild {
+                switch $0 {
                 case let child as RootComponentChild.ListChild: ListView(child.component)
                 case let child as RootComponentChild.DetailsChild: DetailsView(child.component)
                 default: EmptyView()
                 }
             }
+        )
     }
+}
 ```

-#### What is ObservableValue?
+#### What is StackView?

-[ObservableValue](https://github.com/arkivanov/Decompose/blob/master/sample/app-ios/app-ios/DecomposeHelpers/ObservableValue.swift) is a wrapper around `Value` that makes it compatible with SwiftUI.
-It is a simple class that conforms to `ObservableObject` protocol.
-Unfortunately it [does not look possible](https://github.com/arkivanov/Decompose/issues/206) to publish utils for SwiftUI as a library or framework, so it has to be copied to your project.
+[StackView](https://github.com/arkivanov/Decompose/blob/master/sample/app-ios/app-ios/DecomposeHelpers/StackView.swift) is a view that displays `Child Stack` using the native SwiftUI navigation and providing the native UX.
+For the same reason, it has to be copied in your project.

 ### Child Stack with other UI Frameworks